 What You Pay

-TRICARE Young Adult costs are based on three things:
+Tricare Young Adult costs are based on three things:

-- The option you select when you enroll: Prime or Select
+- The option you choose when you enroll: Prime or Select

 - Your sponsor's military status